The 2018-19 Ohio Valley Conference Coach of the Year, Derrick Brown is now in his 11th season as the Head Coach for SIUE men's golf.

 Equipped with a background in both coaching and administration, Brown has served as the men's head coach since the 2009-2010 season, and also spent three seasons (2013-2016) overseeing both the men's and women's programs.

-During his time with the Cougars, Brown has now coached two All-Ohio Valley Conference honorees, Luke Long in 2017 and Colin McCarty in 2014, one Freshman of the Year (Long in 2017) and three other OVC All-newcomer team members: Mitchell Homb in 2012, Jordan Peters in 2014 and Madison Frerking in 2015.
-Six Cougars have claimed individual tournament titles under Brown.
+During his time with the Cougars, Brown has coached six All-Ohio Valley Conference honorees, including Kyle Slattery and Conor Dore in 2019.
+Slattery and Jordan Harre earned recognition in 2018, while Luke Long (2017) and Colin McCarty (2013) also earned the honor.
+Brown has mentored one Freshman of the Year (Long in 2017) and five OVC All-newcomer team members: Brooks Jungbluth in 2018, Long in 2017, Mitchell Homb in 2012, Jordan Peters in 2014 and women’s golfer Madison Frerking in 2015.
+Four different Cougars have claimed nine individual tournament titles under Brown (Slattery-3, N.McCarty-2, C.McCarty-2, Homb-1, Ali Gorman-1).

-Brown has recruited nine high school state champions from six different states (Arizona, Arkansas, Illinois, Minnesota, Missouri and South Dakota) to SIUE.
+Brown has recruited ten high school state champions from six different states (Arizona, Arkansas, Illinois, Minnesota, Missouri and South Dakota) to SIUE.

-Under Brown, the program resurrected its home golf tournament, now known as the Derek Dolenc Invitational presented by DoubleTree.
-The tournament is named for SIUE Golf Alumnus Derek Dolenc.
-SIUE is 58-12 in its home tournament, with two team wins and a runner-up finish in that time.
+Under Brown, the program resurrected its home golf tournament, now known as the SIUE Derek Dolenc Invitational presented by DoubleTree.
+The tournament has been contested eight times and is named for SIUE Golf Alumnus Derek Dolenc.
+SIUE is 90-12 in its home tournament, with four team wins and two runner-up finishes in that time.

 The 2016-17 Cougars finished off a strong spring season with their best-ever finish at the OVC Championship.
 SIUE earned a third-place finish capping off a spring which saw the Cougars conclude the year with five consecutive top-four team finishes.